ay27/MeshViewerRust/README.md

 ## English

 MeshViewerRust is a desktop 3D mesh viewer built with Rust + Bevy, focused on lightweight, fast, and extensible model inspection workflows.
 It currently targets practical preview/debug use cases such as mesh/material/skeleton/UV inspection and basic workflow integrations (file dialog, drag-and-drop, optional Blender handoff).
+Built for heavy assets: million-face models load in seconds, with mesh/material/skeleton/UV workflows in one desktop app.

 ### Features